 Welcome to the WLV Big Read

-Welcome to the third exciting year of the WLV Big Read from the University of Wolverhampton’s Faculty of Science and Engineering (FSE).
+Welcome to the fourth exciting year of the WLV Big Read from the University of Wolverhampton’s Faculty of Science and Engineering (FSE).

 All new FSE students will receive a popular novel posted to their home ahead of their University start date.